LUH-AI/robotics-project-24/CLUSTER.md

   * You have to load the cmake module manually instead of installing it by running: `module load CMake`
   * If no conda is available, you have to load the corresponding module: `module load Miniforge3`
   * Note: Add the conda loading to your ~/.bashrc file for faster access
-  * Note: The verification steps will not work because no gui is accessable
+  * Note: The verification steps will not work because no gui is accessible

 * IsaacLab Assets Download
   * Note: On the branch `feat/robot_model_simulation` in simulation/ is an example structure with assets, configs and a small demo script (only material assets for groundplane are missing)